meslubi2021/google-ctf/2024/quals/web-postviewer3/README.md

 ## Intro

-> POSTVIEWER V3 &nbsp;&nbsp;&nbsp;&nbsp; [308pt]
+> POSTVIEWER V3 &nbsp;&nbsp;&nbsp;&nbsp; [303pt]
 >
 > New year new postviewer.
 >
 > https://postviewer3-web.2024.ctfcompetition.com\
-> Solved by (18):\
+> Solved by (19):\
 > Friendly Maltese Citizens, DiceGang, BlueWater and more.

 Similarly to other Postviewer challenges, a player is welcomed with a simple client-side application where they can store and render some files.

 Each file is rendered in an shim iframe hosted on a unique origin that is directly connected to the contents of the file.
-This ensures that file A will be protected by Same Origin Policy from a file B.
+This ensures that a file A will be protected by Same Origin Policy from a file B.

 The goal of the challenge is to find a way to leak admin's file containing the flag.

 ## Shim iframe

-Each shim iframe is rendered at a unique origin at the below URL
+Each shim iframe is rendered at a unique URL, shown below.

 ```
 https://sbx-<hash>.postviewer3-web.2024.ctfcompetition.com/product/shim.html?origin=https://postviewer3-web.2024.ctfcompetition.com
 ```

-where hash is calculated in the following way
+Hash is calculated in the following way

 ```js
 hash = sha256(fileBody + product + origin + salt)
 ```

 Shim iframe receives a file to render (`fileBody`) together with `mimeType` and `salt` over postMessage communication.
 The `product` and `origin` are both stored in the URL.
 The `origin`'s role is to reject any communication coming from a different origin but also to ensure that a `malicious.site` can't embed a static file on the same origin as the Postviewer v3 app.